stevewhit/Quote-Retriever/README.md

 ```

 ## Attribution to IEX
-For EOD stock data, this application is [Powered by IEX Cloud](https://iexcloud.io).
+Stock market and company data for this application is [Powered by IEX Cloud](https://iexcloud.io).

 View the [IEXCloud.io API](https://iexcloud.io/docs/api/#introduction).